bavelsoft/fieldmapper/README.md

     interface Foo {
         @TypeMapper
-        @Field(src="y.getA", dst="setB")
+        @Field(source="y.getA", target="setB")
-        @Field(src="y.getB", dst="setC")
+        @Field(source="y.getB", target="setC")
         X map(Y y, Z z);
     }

 In addition to warning about mapping ambiguity, by default TypeMapper warns about unmapped setters on the destination class.
-To alter this behavior, configure a different matcher (one of FieldMatcherParanoid, FieldMatcherSrc, FieldMatcherDefault, FieldMatcherRelaxed):
+To alter this behavior, configure a different matcher (one of FieldMatcherParanoid, FieldMatcherSource, FieldMatcherDefault, FieldMatcherRelaxed):

     interface Foo {
         @TypeMapper(matcher=FieldMatcherDefault.class)